 1) Adjustment disorder with depressed mood: People diagnosed with this suffer from feelings of hopelessness and sadness and are often related with crying.
 Also, a person might not enjoy the activities which he earlier enjoyed.

-3) Adjustment disorder with mixed anxiety and depressed mood: In this type of anxiety , one can experience both both anxiety and depression.
+3) Adjustment disorder with mixed anxiety and depressed mood: In this both anxiety and depression is experienced.

 4) Adjustment disorder with disturbance of conduct: The symptoms of this disorder are more of the involvement of the behavioral issues like starting a quarrel, reckless driving, destructing property and stealing.
 Teens suffering from this might become absent from school.

 5) Adjustment disorder with mixed disturbance of emotions and conduct: The symptoms of anxiety, depression, and behavioral issues are observed.